jarrid-xyz/keyper/README.md

 and secured way.
 Operations are file based and can be easily automated, tracked, audited and managed via file based processes such as [GitOps](https://github.com/topics/gitops).

-The library has two main modules:
+The library has three main modules:

-1. [Key Module](#key-module): Create key configs as json file, this helps you manage different key implementations in a simple, trackable and readable ways.
+1. [Key Module](#key-module): Create key configs as json file, helps you manage different key implementations in a simple, trackable and readable ways.
+Encrypt and decrypt data using key configs.
 2. [Deploy Module](#deploy-module): Take the existing key configs (in json files), plan and deploy via [terraform](https://www.terraform.io/) accordingly.
 It takes advantage of terraform's existing functionalities such as state management, dependency resolution, drift